Blmat/SafetyNet/README.md

 SafetynetApplication

-Once the app is launched you can go you the endpoints via the addresses bellow:
+Once the app is launched you can go to the endpoints via the addresses bellow:

 http://localhost:8080/firestation?stationNumber= "ENTER station Number"